 | Unstructured inputs | Limited (clean data) | Native varied-PDF & inbox handling |

-| Who maintains it | You | Caddi |
+| Who maintains it | You | The platform, automatically |

-| Pricing | Per-task; climbs with volume | Outcome-based, scales with usage |
+| Pricing | Per-task; climbs with volume | Plan-based; credits + automations included |

 | Governance | General controls | SOC 2, audit trails, role-based access |